How to Convert HTML to PDF Behind Login Authentication Forms

 Please Consider:

-- Some websites may active protect against this kind of machine login.
+- Some websites may actively protect against this kind of machine login.

 MVC

-The following work around allows a dot net MVC view to be rendered programmatically to a string - which is very useful in avoiding MVC logins yet rendering a view faithfully.
+The following workaround allows a .NET MVC view to be rendered programmatically to a string, which is very useful in avoiding MVC logins yet rendering a view faithfully.

 public static string RenderPartialViewToString(this Controller controller, string viewPath, object model = null)